oneSource Health and Safety Team Logo

 The School's Fire Risk Assessment Report will be emailed to you upon completion in the form of a PDF.
 The Report will include the Fire Risk Assessment and a Fire Action Plan for the School or College to adopt.
 The adoption of the assessment is a vital stage in turning the assessor's report into the school's own fire risk assessment.
 Effectively managing fire safety is critical to everyone's safety, we therefore always provide the opportunity to discuss the findings of the fire risk assessment with the assessor in detail to ensure complete understanding of its findings and recommendations.

-Fire Risk Assessment Review
+Reviewing a School's Fire Risk Assessment